pheaktraa/SVD_mathProject/README.md

 pip install -r requirements.txt

 # Run the project
-change the path of the image
++ change the path of the image
   example: A = imread('/home/kanchnak/code/image-compression-with-SVD/images/sus_man.jpg')
++ Run the Jupyter Notebook file (In this case: image_compression_svd.ipynb)